 When the CEO owns AI decisions, the relationship between IT and the rest of the business restructures itself.
 This is not an abstract organisational design point.
 It has immediate consequences for reporting lines, budget authority, and the role of the CTO.

 Cross-functional AI governance becomes mandatory.
-When AI was an IT project, governance meant model risk management and data privacy compliance.
-When AI is a CEO-level programme, governance must span the entire organisation.
-It must answer questions like: who approves a new AI workflow before deployment?
-What is the escalation path when an AI system produces an unexpected result?
-How are AI-related risks — regulatory, reputational, operational — surfaced to the CEO quickly enough for intervention?
-The governance frameworks that most mid-market companies have built for AI are regulatory in focus.
-They address EU AI Act classification, data protection impact assessments, and model documentation.
-What they do not address is operational governance — the structures that enable an organisation to run AI workflows reliably, catch failures early, and make continuous improvement decisions.
-This is the governance gap that CEO ownership exposes, because the CEO who owns AI outcomes will ask governance questions that the existing framework cannot answer.
+When AI was an IT project, governance meant model-risk management and data-privacy compliance.
+When AI is a CEO-level programme, governance must span the organisation and answer concrete questions: who approves a workflow before deployment?
+What is the escalation path when an agent produces an unexpected result?
+How are regulatory, reputational, and operational risks surfaced to the CEO fast enough to intervene?
+For DACH companies this is not abstract — the EU AI Act's obligations for high-risk systems (including AI used in hiring, creditworthiness, and access to essential services) apply from 2 August 2026, with general-purpose-model obligations already in force since August 2025.
+The governance frameworks most mid-market companies have built are regulatory in focus: risk classification, impact assessments, model documentation.
+What they miss is operational governance — the structures to run AI workflows reliably, catch failures early, and make continuous-improvement decisions.
+That is the gap CEO ownership exposes, and the more an organisation leans toward agentic delegation, the wider the agentic governance gap opens.

 Differentiating from the capability question